• Skip to main content

 How to Use This Page

-FRQ 1 — Count Strings Containing a Letter (Easy)
+FRQ 1 — Count Values Above a Threshold

-Write countContaining(ArrayList<String> list, String letter) that returns how many elements in the list contain the given letter.
+Write countAbove(ArrayList<Integer> list, int limit) that returns how many values in the list are strictly greater than limit.

 Example: